bathejaakshay/LaBSE-toolkit/README.md

   1. Assign quality scores to the Parallel Corpus
   2. Extract high-quality Parallel Corpus from the noisy Pseudo-Parallel corpus
   3. Perform Sentence Alignment on a given misaligned Parallel corpus.

+#### The output of all the above tasks are stored in a folder `out` created in the current working directory

 #### Prerequisites